ahmedshuhel/uNhAddIns/readme.md

+Upgrade Note: This is a strip down version of the original library.
+Taken only the bits that I need for my project.
+Updated the dependency to latest as of today.
+Castle Windsor NHibernate and log4net etc. All tests are passing.

 For the first time.
 Because we dont have AssemblyInfo.cs files into repository, u should run 'generateassemblyinfo.bat' for generate these files before open any solution in Visual Studio.